jlegatheaux/cnss/README.md

 }
 ```
-Class `EmptyApp` is not shown.
-This application algorithm does nothing and is provided in the library to be used as application algorithm of switches that do not run any application.
+Class `EmptyApp()` is not shown.
+This application algorithm does nothing and is provided in the library to be used as application algorithm of switches that run no application code, i.e. all upcalls are empty.

 Below, the result of the simulation is shown.